Product Liability Attorneys

 Manufacturers may also be liable for defects discovered after the manufacture and sale of a product.
 When a manufacturer learns, or should have learned, about a danger posed by their product after it has been manufactured, they have a duty to issue adequate warnings to consumers.
 The most common example of this type of product liability is failing to issue a product recall.

 Finally, our attorneys have helped consumers hold manufacturers responsible for injuries and deaths caused by the defective designs of products including cars, trucks, cranes, pharmaceutical drugs, motorcycles, hydraulic lifts, and gas tanks to name a few.

 A product will be considered defectively designed if it is unreasonably dangerous and every product designed by the manufacturer contains the same defect.

-SKWC has substantial experience related to auto products liability, which is a specific category of products liability.
+SKW has substantial experience related to auto products liability, which is a specific category of products liability.
 Ford, Nissan, Yamaha, Toyota, Hyundai and General Motors are among the national vehicle manufacturers who have unsuccessfully defended themselves against our attorneys.

-The attorneys at SKWC are passionate about using the legal system to encourage manufacturers to design and manufacture their products with consumer safety as their first priority.
+The attorneys at SKW are passionate about using the legal system to encourage manufacturers to design and manufacture their products with consumer safety as their first priority.
 We have years of unmatched experience in products liability law, which gives our team the necessary knowledge and confidence to take on the nation’s largest manufacturers and bring justice to those injured or killed by product defects.

 Moore v.
 International Harvester